matrix-org/matrix-spec/content/client-server-api/_index.md

   `verification_uri`) in the system browser.

-The user opens the verification URI in a web browser, which may be on another device, and completes authentication and authorization.
+The user opens the verification URI in a web browser, which may be on another device, and completes authentication and authorisation.

 **Token polling**

-While the user is completing authorization, the client polls the `token_endpoint` for the outcome, at intervals no shorter than the `interval` value from the device authorization response.
+While the user is completing authorisation, the client polls the `token_endpoint` for the outcome, at intervals no shorter than the `interval` value from the device authorisation response.

 The poll request is a `POST` to the `token_endpoint` with the following parameters, encoded as `application/x-www-form-urlencoded` in the body: